How Will You Deal With Life’s Obstacles or Negative Feelings

 What tries to break you also provides you with life-changing opportunities and good things to help you discover your hidden strengths and develop skills that will serve you for the rest of your life.

-Self-care is an extremely important and necessary skill in these stressful times.
-Addressing your feelings is part of self-care.
 All kinds of feelings arise in the current situation, and if we don’t deal with them or turn to them, we may begin to behave in ways that harm us.

 How will you deal with life’s obstacles or negative feelings?